ThalesGroup/t-keir/tkeir/docs/installation.md

 T-Keir provides a script to install all in one time (section [Quick installation with script](#Quick-installation-with-script)).
 Alternatively, you can follow step by the installation (section [Step by step](#Step-by-step)).

-### Quick installation with script
+### Quick installation with the installation script

 The 'quick installation script' is in the root of T-Keir directory.
-As pre-requisite you have to make sur **wget** is installed.
+As pre-requisite you have to make sure **wget** is installed.

 After git repository cloning.
 ```shell  title="Install T-Keir"